rishabhprasad/Corellians/README.md

 + Using Wordpress plugins that are free or within budget
 + The inability to integrate external software with Wordpress
 + Integrating old software with new WordPress features

-## Milestone 1

-This first milestone will involve an affinity diagram, an empathy map, a user story map with future MVP’s, and summary notes from our customer check-in on February 8th.